manpagez: man pages & more

 Building

 There are many different ways to build C programs.
-This chapter will
+This chapter assumes

-assume a Unix style build process.
-If you use a different build system,
+a Unix style build process.
+If you use a different build system, you

-you can still read this to get general information that may apply to
+can still read this to get general information that may apply to your

 Compiling the Program